Cacti (software): History

 The Cacti project was first started by Ian Berry on September 2, 2001.
 Berry was inspired to start the project while working for a small ISP while also still in high school, learning PHP and MySQL.
 His central aim in creating Cacti "was to offer more ease of use than RRDtool and more flexibility than MRTG".

 On September 13, 2004, version 0.8.6 was released, and with it came more developers and, later on, greater program speed and scalability.

 Version 0.8.7 was released for use in October 2007.
-In June 2012, a roadmap on the website indicated that version 1.0.0 was scheduled for release in the first quarter of 2013, but due to team member availability and changing roles in their careers, Cacti development took a hiatus with only minor security and bug fixes until the release of Cacti 1.0 in January of 2017.
+In June 2012, a roadmap on the website indicated that version 1.0.0 was scheduled for release in the first quarter of 2013, but due to team member availability and changing roles in their careers, Cacti development took a hiatus with only minor security and bug fixes until the release of Cacti 1.0 in January 2017.

 Between the years of 2012 and 2017, The Cacti released 6 point releases of the Cacti 0.8.8 series software, again addressing minor bug fixes and security issues.

 The Cacti Group reorganized in early 2015 to restart work on the Cacti 1.0 product.
 During this development, The Cacti Group stepped up to deliver on much of the promised capabilities on their roadmap including; Multiple Data Collectors; Improved Graph, Device, Template and Tree Security including User Group level permissions; Multiple Data Collection intervals; Site support; and Improved Tree Management and Performant capabilities.

 Version 1.0.0 was released in January 2017.

 Version 1.2.0 was released in January 2019.

 2017 was an active year for The Cacti Group.
 They have released over 30 versions of Cacti since the initial 1.0.0 release in January 2017.
 The GitHub community additionally grew and there are now several dozen developers working on perfecting the 1.x release for use in homes, small companies and enterprises throughout the globe.